 Federal Unemployment Extension Programs in Alabama

-All individuals who received EUC unemployment extension benefits were required to actively seek employment each week.
-These individuals had to keep a record of job search contacts on a weekly basis.
-EUC08 recipients were also subject to random audits verifying that they were appropriately seeking work.
+All individuals who received an unemployment extension are still required to actively seek employment each week.
+These individuals need to keep a record of job search contacts on a weekly basis and may be subject to random audits verifying that they were appropriately seeking work.